needle-mirror/com.unity.asset-store-validation/Documentation~/author_field_validation.md

 # Warnings
 ### Url is unreachable
 It is recommended that the "URL" field in a package definition be reachable.
 To resolve this warning make sure that the "URL" field in your package.json file is reachable, then run the validation again.

+### Url not tested
+The "url" field in the "author" field was not tested because the Validation Type used during the validation was `InternalTesting`.
+To resolve this warning, re-run the validation with a different Validation Type.